fossabot/wiki-2/docs/constructing-the-toolchain-and-the-chroot-environment/constructing-the-toolchain/general-compilation-instructions.md

 * **install_$stage()** - This function is reponsible for installing what the build function compiled.
 Any additional compatibility symlinks are created here as well.

-* Several cerata are patched before compilation patch is needed to circumvent a problem.
-A patch is often needed in both this and the next chapter, but sometimes in only one or the other.
-Therefore, do not be concerned if instructions for a downloaded patch seem to be missing.
-Warning messages about offset or fuzz may also be encountered when applying a patch.
-Do not worry about these warnings, as the patch was still successfully applied.